DiP: Taming Diffusion Models in Pixel Space¶

 Key Findings¶

-- More efficient than scaling: Adding a Head with 0.3% parameters is more effective than scaling DiT to 1.1B (2.16 vs 2.83 FID) and is 38% faster.
+- More Efficient than Scaling: Adding a 0.3% parameter Head is more effective than scaling DiT to 1.1B (2.16 vs 2.83 FID) and is 38% faster.

-- Comparison with PixelFlow: Among pixel-space methods, DiP's inference latency is only 0.92s vs 7.50s (8× faster), with better FID.
+- Comparison with PixelFlow: Among pixel-space methods, DiP's latency is 0.92s vs 7.50s (8× faster) with superior FID.

 Highlights & Insights¶

-- Efficiency-Quality Pareto Optimality: Reaches a new Pareto frontier in the FID-latency space (Fig.2).
+- Efficiency-Quality Pareto Optimality: Reaches a new Pareto frontier in the FID-Latency space (Fig. 2).

 Limitations & Future Work¶